SylvesterRudkjoebing/dotnetActorsShowcase/README.md

 This repository demonstrates my proficiency in C# and .NET development.

-The project is a **Blazor WebAssembly** application that implements a **breadth-first search (BFS)** algorithm to identify the shortest "connection path" between two actors based on movies they starred in together
+The project is a **Blazor WebAssembly** application that implements a **breadth-first search (BFS)** algorithm to identify the shortest "connection path" between two actors based on movies they starred in together.

 <img width="1083" alt="Skærmbillede 2024-11-11 kl  18 54 02" src="https://github.com/user-attachments/assets/dd0029af-9b95-4f93-a036-0f813cd3e029">